sap-tutorials/Tutorials/tutorials/s4sdk-continuous-delivery-toolkit-setup/s4sdk-ci-setup.md

 ```
 wget -O setup_jenkins https://raw.githubusercontent.com/SAP/cloud-s4-sdk-book/google-next/cx-server/setup_jenkins
 chmod 700 setup_jenkins
 ./setup_jenkins
 ```
 ![Jenkins Deployment using helm](images/9.PNG)

 The Jenkins that we have deployed is preconfigured with the libraries and the plugins that are required to execute the SAP S/4HANA Cloud SDK Pipeline.
 In order to examine the deployment status, please navigate to `Workloads` menu and please wait until the deployment status turns to green.
-This will take few minutes.
+This will take a few minutes.

 ![Jenkins Deployment Status](images/11.PNG)